LSST-IT/ittn-001/index.rst

 identified defects with existing structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - The structure is nested 6 levels deep, which is too complex for current needs.
-Eg., ``us/po/gs/po/puppet/gs-puppet-master.yaml``
+E.g., ``us/po/gs/po/puppet/gs-puppet-master.yaml``
 - It contains plain text secrets.
 - ``%{networking.hostname}.yaml`` and ``%{cluster}.yaml`` match at the same level!
 - With the exception of `type`, there are no 'parent' directories to aid an editing engineer in navigating the path structure.